Monday, August 6, 2007

 Library Blogs that I like

+Another library blog that I like is the Redwood City Public Library blog, Redwood California; it is very organized and updated very frequently.
 It includes age sections, kids, young adults, adults, and seniors.
 The Contact information, FAQ, and other services are easily accessible.
 It got tutorials, links to the catalog and accessible online materials.
 It is also updated very frequently.